pushkarnk/openjdk-crac-rocks-demo/README.md

   --args petclinic-restore \; --verbose start petclinic-restore
 ```
 Two things to note in the above command:
- - The service being started is named petclinic-restore (like it was petclinic in the checkpointing run)
+ - The service being started is named `petclinic-restore`.
- - We need the highly undesirable --privileged option because the list of capabilities needed for restoring is quite long!
+ - We use the `--privileged` option because the list of capabilities needed for restoring is quite long!

 You must now find a "fast-start" version of PetClinic up in less than 100ms!
 You may try accessing http://localhost:8080 again.